kv422/Nebulous-Enigma/Deliverables/D6-Implementation2.md

 # 4 Demo

 # 5 Code Quality
+We adhered to the following practices when writing code:
+- Variables and functions should have concise but descriptive names, using lowerCamelCase.
+Avoid unclear abbreviations.
+Never use single-letter names like "x".
+- Function names should be verbs.
+- Indents are 2 spaces wide.
+- Do not use semicolons in React components.
+It's possible for semicolons to break some lines of code, so we omit them.
+- Use spaces between curly braces and the expression inside them, e.g. { value }.
+- Define state variables at the top of the component.
+- Define functions using 'const'.
+For our purposes, there is no difference between using 'const' and 'function', but we stick to using 'const'.
+- For multi-line expressions (function declarations, if/else conditions) place opening curly brackets on the same line as the preceding control flow statement.
+Ending curly brackets should be on their own line.
+- Use whitespace to separate functions, behavior, etc. as appropriate.
+One line of whitespace is usually adequate.
+Use no more than two lines of whitespace between elements.

 # 6 Lessons learned
 We have learned a lot about React and MongoDB through this project.
-React being a great tool for modular peices of the story, where each story peice uses the same HTML and alters the text through using objects.
-Using React in this way we made our website easy to add story modules to and have different number of options for each one.
-React helps make the site more edit friendly.
-MongoDB is the database system we used in our website.
-We learned both how to query the website and how to add tuples into the website.
-We have also learned how to use local browser storage so that a user can be remembered and have information specific to them used within the website.
-We have also grown greatly as a team, showing how well we can work together and helping eachother in persuit of bettering ourselves.
-Overall this project has been a great learning experiece in teamwork and systems to run a website.
+React has been a great tool for making our story modular, where each story prompt uses the same HTML/Javascript and simply alters the text displayed to the user.
+In this way, we made our website easy to add story pages to and have any number of options for each one.
+Additionally, React helps make the site more modification-friendly.
+MongoDB is the database system we used for our website.
+We learned both how to query the database and how to add documents (in our case, accounts) to it.
+We have also learned how to use local browser storage so that a user can be remembered and have information specific to them used within the website, such as character names being displayed in the story.
+We have also grown greatly as a team, showing how well we can work together and helping each other in pursuit of bettering ourselves.
+Overall, this project has been a great experience in learning teamwork and the systems necessary to run a website.